Diogee23/Blocktris/README.md

 Z key: Rotate the block counter-clockwise

 The goal of blocktris is to clear as many lines as possible as the blocks slowly fall faster and faster.
-You clear a line by filling every cell across a cell row with a block.
+You clear a line by filling every cell across a cell row with a block. **Make sure not to upset Andy!!!**